Maguindanao: Maguindanao Sultanate

 The map of the Sultanate of Maguindanao in 1521, at its largest extent.

-According to Maguindanao royal records, Sharif Muhammad Kabungsuan of Johor introduced Islam to the Maguindanaos at the end of the 15th century.
+According to Maguindanao royal records, Sharif Muhammad Kabungsuwan of Johor introduced Islam to the Maguindanaos at the end of the 15th century.
 He subsequently married a Maranao princess of Malabang and established the Sultanate of Maguindanao.

 Its capital of Kuta Watu (modern-day Cotabato) formed the sultanate's heartland but its influence extended from the Zamboanga Peninsula to Sarangani Bay and Davao.

 In the 1660s, Dutch vessels from Ternate and Tidore often stopped by Maguindanao to purchase rice, beeswax and tobacco.

 Spanish attacks

 The Spanish frequently attacked the sultanate starting in the 1600s.
 In the middle of the 19th century, the Spanish were able to build a military post at what is now Barangay Tamontaka, Cotabato City.

 American rule

 The historical province of Cotabato covered the present area of Maguindanao.
 In 1903, the American colonial government established the Moro Province and made Cotabato as one of its districts.
 Upon the conversion of the Moro Province into the Department of Mindanao and Sulu in 1914, the districts were made into provinces.